openforis/sepal-doc/docs/source/team/contribute.rst

 Page edit
 ^^^^^^^^^

-If you want to make modifications to an existing page of documentation because you've seen a typo, or you want to improve an explainantion the workflow is extremely simple.
+If you want to make modifications to an existing page of documentation because you've seen a typo, or you want to improve an explanation the workflow is extremely simple.
 Click on the :code:`edit this page` button that will always be on the right side of the screen:

 .. figure:: ../img/team/contribute/edit_page.png
     :alt: edit page button